-Workshop participants raised the following methodological issues relevant to the use of burden of disease data as a short listing tool:
+Workshop participants raised the following methodological issues relevant to the use of BOD data as a short-listing tool:

-• The extent to which the burden of poor quality care directly correlates with the burden of disease is unknown, for example:

-- a clinical domain associated with very high existing standards of care may exhibit little potential for quality improvement, even if it is associated with a high burden of disease; and - a clinical domain associated with a lower burden of disease may also be associated with significant variation in care, and therefore significant improvement potential. - Analysing burden of disease at a population level does not identify conditions in which small numbers of individuals incur significant adverse health outcomes (either directly, as a consequence of the disease or condition, or if evidence-based care is not provided). - Some potential clinical domains that appear well suited to clinical quality registry development (e.g. patients treated in intensive care units) are not captured through the methodology currently applied by the AIHW to quantifying burden of disease in Australia.
+- The extent to which the burden of poor quality care directly correlates with the BOD is unknown, for example - a clinical domain associated with very high existing standards of care may exhibit little potential for quality improvement, even if it is associated with a high BOD; and - a clinical domain associated with a lower BOD may also be associated with significant variation in care, and therefore significant improvement potential - Analysing BOD at a population level does not identify conditions in which small numbers of individuals incur significant adverse health outcomes (either directly, as a consequence of the disease or condition, or if evidence-based care is not provided) - Some potential clinical domains that appear well suited to clinical quality registry development (e.g. patients treated in intensive care units) are not captured through the methodology currently applied by the AIHW to quantifying BOD in Australia.

-Nevertheless, if there is similar quality improvement potential across a number of clinical domains, the diagnosis and procedures associated with the greatest burden of disease are likely to yield the greatest population benefit if that potential for improvement can be captured.
-The project scope was therefore amended to incorporate a burden of disease analysis in the short listing phase.
+Nevertheless, if there is similar quality improvement potential across a number of clinical domains, the diagnosis and procedures associated with the greatest BOD are likely to yield the greatest population benefit if that potential for improvement can be captured.
+The project scope was therefore amended to incorporate a BOD analysis in the short-listing phase.